 A concrete backfill wall design is used in situations where a limited area is available behind the retaining wall, meaning that geogrid cannot be used for reinforcement.
 The wall is placed at the bottom of a slope and the area behind it back-filled with concrete, acting as a mass gravity wall.

 Secura Grand blocks are used for both cut and fill designs and fill wall designs.
 The placement of the blocks is simple, with a nib holding them in place (a nib at the rear of the blocks ensures stability and automatically creates the correct angle of set back).
 They can be built at a rate of 40–50m² per day.
 (A three man team on site can build approximately 40 m2 per day.)

 Certain types of retaining wall require maintenance after installation.
 Concrete crib and timber crib products are stackable and are dry-installed.
-See our Secura retaining walls design guide for more information.
+Visit our dedicated Secura retaining walls page for more information.